 Figure 6.
-Monte Carlo simulations showing the top view of dose produced in water by an array of 0.3 mm beams spaced 1 mm on center in 10-cm water: (a) physical absorbed dose, (b) the valley dose; the latter was calculated on the event-by-event basis assuming that it is the same as the valley dose regardless of the values of the peak dose.
+Monte Carlo simulations showing the top view of (a) the overall physical absorbed dose, and (b) the valley dose, produced in water by an array of 0.3 mm beams spaced 1 mm on center in 10-cm water.